• Skip to primary navigation

 Those with low levels of health literacy also tend to have more health problems, in other words.

-These challenges, coupled with other issues that impact consumption (device limitations, distractions out of our control, advertisements, multi-tasking), mean our messages need to be clear and straightforward to cut through.
+These challenges, coupled with other issues that impact consumption (device limitations, distractions out of our control, advertisements, multi-tasking), mean our messages need to be clear and straightforward (but NOT dumbed down) to cut through.

 That doesn’t mean we can’t educate in the process of writing clearly and simply, though.